Environment and Society in the Global South

 Urbanization and rural transformation unfold in the interaction between globalization processes and local development dynamics.
 Within this global-local nexus, we examine the drivers, dynamics and outcomes of societal transformation processes in rural and urban areas – and how rural and urban spaces can be governed for sustainable and inclusive development.
 Examples of research and teaching areas include the significance of rural-urban linkages for small town development; the interconnections between world market dynamics and rural livelihood changes; the impact of global agro-industrial value chains on regional development; the interactions of human mobility, migration, urbanization and urban spatial transformations.

+The empirical research activities are concentrated in Africa (both East, West and South), South-East Asia and the Pacific.
 The research group continuously emphasizes to capitalize the interdisciplinary potential which lies in developing research approaches that cut across the key research areas described above.

 Ongoing Research Projects